0xmre/tuxart/README.md

 # WELCOME TO TUXART

+The first question you might ask if your are not familiar with Linux is what is Tux ?
+Well basically [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)) (link to the wiki) is a penguin and the official mascot of the Linux kernel.

 ## CONTEXT
 The Linux kernel contains over 15000 configuration options, most of them take 3 different value (yes, no or module).
 So theorically there are 3^15000 possible configuration files of the Linux kernel.